mostafaelaraby/challenge-aido_LF-baseline-dagger-pytorch/README.md

 ### Arguments

-*  --model-path: path of the model to be tested
+* `--model-path` or `-mp` string specifying the path to the saved model to be used in testing.
-* --episode: number of episodes
+* `--episode` or `-i` an integer specifying the number of episodes to test the agent, defaults to 10.
-* --horizon: number of steps per episode
+* `--horizon` or `-r` an integer specifying the length of the horizon in each episode, defaults to 64.
+* `--save-path` or `-s` string specifying the path where to save the trained model, models will be overwritten to keep latest episode, defaults to a file named iil_baseline.pt on the project root.
+* `--num-outputs` integer specifying the number of outputs the model has, defaults to 2.
+* `--map-name` or `-m` string  specifying which map to use for training, defaults to loop_empty.

 ## Submitting
 * Copy trained model files into submission/models directory and then use [duckietown shell](https://github.com/duckietown/duckietown-shell) to submit.